Rural Health Clinics (RHCs)

 How do states reimburse RHCs through Medicaid?

 All state Medicaid programs are required to recognize RHC services.
-The states may reimburse RHCs under one of two different methodologies as outlined in a 2016 CMS letter to state health officials.
+The states may reimburse RHCs under one of two different methodologies as outlined in a 2016 CMS letter to state health officials:

-The second methodology is an alternative payment methodology.
-Under this methodology, there are only two requirements: 1) the clinic must agree to the methodology, and 2) the payment must at least equal the payment it would have received under the prospective payment system.
-Each state has its own method of applying the PPS or alternative payment methodology.
-State Medicaid agencies should be contacted to determine how RHC rates are determined in their state.
+- Alternative payment methodology (APM) – Under this methodology, there are only two requirements: 1) the RHC must agree to the methodology, and 2) the payment must at least equal the payment it would have received under the prospective payment system.

 Can RHCs be reimbursed for telehealth services?

-In response to the COVID-19 pandemic, however, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, which was signed into law on March 27, 2020.
-The CARES Act allowed RHCs and FQHCs to serve as distant sites in order to provide telehealth services to patients at any location, including their homes, for the duration of the COVID-19 public health emergency.
-The Consolidated Appropriations Act, 2023 extended the ability of RHCs and FQHCs to serve as distant site providers through December 31, 2024.
-In addition, the CY 2022 Medicare Physician Fee Schedule Final Rule updated federal regulations to make permanent the ability of FQHCs and RHCs to be reimbursed by Medicare for mental health visits that use interactive, real-time audio-visual and audio-only technology.
-Beginning January 1, 2022, RHCs and FQHCs are paid for these services at the same rates they are paid for in-person mental health services.
+In response to the COVID-19 pandemic, Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act (P.L.
+116-136), which allowed RHCs to serve as “distant sites” in order to provide telehealth services to patients at any location, including their homes, for the duration of the COVID-19 public health emergency.
+The Consolidated Appropriations Act, 2023 (P.L.
+117-328) extended the ability of RHCs and FQHCs to serve as distant site providers through December 31, 2024.

 How does the Merit-Based Incentive Payment System (MIPS) affect RHCs?